 eBIRST Switching System Test Tools provide a convenient way of measuring the resistance of paths in switching systems at the switching system connector.

-eBIRST is capable of making accurate measurements of resistance and the tools include within them a set of a precision resistors that it uses to derive calibration data before conducting the measurement.
+eBIRST is capable of making accurate measurements of resistance and the tools include within them a set of a precision resistors that it uses to derive verification data before conducting the measurement.
 The tools measure these resistors and uses the data to set the resistance scales.
 For most users there is no need to do anything more.

-However, some industries have more demanding process requirements, especially where safety issues are involved, and procedures may demand that any maintenance tools can be independently verified - and the calibration resistors in the eBIRST tool are not externally accessible.
+However, some industries have more demanding process requirements, especially where safety issues are involved, and procedures may demand that any maintenance tools can be independently verified - and the verification resistors in the eBIRST tool are not externally accessible.
 In addition the user may wish to ensure that the MUX that is used to connect the measurement engine to the switching system connector is also working correctly.
-These users may wish to consider purchasing calibration fixtures.
+These users may wish to consider purchasing verification fixtures.

 How eBIRST works